 Just a few weeks ago a colleague announced a new program for female teens: a 3-day overnight leadership “summit”.
 The announcement included phrases like “female and female identifying” and “gender identity”.
 The application included a question on “Current Gender Identity”.

 Over the years my colleague and I have had many conversations about urban ignorance about where food comes from and about the 21st century movement to address reality — nature, food, land, climate, critical thinking, human rights, eyes open, etc. I asked my friend to reconsider.
 He admitted to being “bewildered” with the “rise” of gender identity issues and asked me for additional information.

 I sent him some resources (including some of the women and organizations mentioned above).
-Then I added a final note about the question: “U.S. Voter confusion: How did we get here?”
+Then I added a final note, highlighting the collective confusions of our century, country, and history.

 In the next section, I share my original list, followed by additional reflections on the root causes of our multiple confusions.

 C. U.S. VOTER CONFUSION: How did WE get here?

 NOTE to my colleague (private email, July 2021)

 [Headings have been added for purposes of this long blog.]